-Apex Legends’ latest character Mad Maggie has been pretty underwhelming following her official debut.
+Apex Legends’ Season 12 Legend, Mad Maggie, has been pretty underwhelming following her official debut.

 Respawn entered the highly competitive battle royale market with Apex Legends, a spin-off game based on their Titanfall franchise.
-Despite tough competition from PUBG and Fortnite, Respawn managed to attract a massive dedicated player base.
+Despite tough competition from PUBG and Fortnite, Respawn attracted a huge but dedicated player base.

-Polished FPS mechanics paired with strong first-person shooter fundamentals made this game an instant hit among the player base.
+Polished FPS mechanics and strong first-person shooter fundamentals made this game an instant hit among the player base.
 On top of that, this game was free-to-play, meaning there was no barrier to entry.

-To help with player retention, Respawn releases seasonal content featuring new legends, maps, game modes, skins, etc. Mad Maggie, the newest character in the current legend lineup, received a mixed reception from the player base.
+To help with player retention, Respawn releases seasonal content featuring new Legends, maps, game modes, skins, etc. Mad Maggie, the latest character in the current Legend lineup, received a mixed reception from the player base.

-Every legend with any movement tech or invincibility has been really sought after by the player base.
+The player base has really sought after any legend with movement technology or invincibility.
 Legends like Wraith, Octane, Valkyrie, Pathfinder, and more have been well received upon release.
-On the other side of the aisle, the new legend Mad Maggie, who has a bit disjointed tool kit, fell from grace rather quickly.
+On the other side of the aisle, the new legend Mad Maggie, who has a disjointed tool kit, fell from grace rather quickly.

-One Apex Legends fan came up with a clear explanation on why Mad Maggie’s pick rate was poor following her official debut.
+One Apex Legends fan came up with a clear explanation of why Mad Maggie’s pick rate was poor following her official debut.

-Her passive is a scan, and her ultimate is just another movement tech like Octane, Valkyrie, or Ash.
-In short, aside from her tactical, she does not bring anything too revolutionary.
+- Her passive is a scan, and her ultimate is just another movement tech like Octane, Valkyrie, or Ash.
+In short, aside from her Tactical ability, she does not bring anything too revolutionary.